For information regarding CCH Learning Events Covid-19 Health and Safety Practices, please click HERE.

 - How to learn about the firm’s strategy through the financial statements

-- Reformulated balance sheets reveal information about the firm’s strategy for operating the business
+- How reformulated balance sheets can reveal information about the firm’s strategy for operating the business

 - How the firm invests in operations